river-sundown-fine-art-print

 The Rose Period

-My second period called me to paint flowers, mainly the Rose.
-Eventually this symbol of life and the divine feminine, swept me away on her journey and dominated my painting world for several years.
-From the Rose, I became a master at on-canvas blending and using light and dark colors to evoke depth through curvature and dimensionalization (including depth of feeling).
+My second period (roughly 2002-2009) called me to paint the Rose.
+This symbol of life and the divine feminine, swept me away and dominated my painting world for several years.
+From the Rose, I became a master at on-canvas blending and using light and dark colors to evoke depth through curvature and dimension (including depth of feeling).
 My rose period began in acrylics and after a couple years, I added oils to my repertoire, which allowed for even more precise blending of colors.